valerioarvizzigno/leroy-merlin-gai-demo/README.md

 ### ENGLISH VERSION

     - I would like to renovate my bathroom.
 Could you please list all the components I need for doing this?
     - Could you list some bathroom fittings available in your product catalog?
+List prices and description